coderaman07/100-Days-of-Code/Readme.md

 Today was the final round of the Hackerrank coding competition in my college so I was there but still managed to finish the last topic of my React course named as useMemo and useCallback.

+## Day 59

+Today I learnt about Flutter and Dart basics and how to dive in Flutter.
+Flutter is way more good Android app Developement Language i feel so. moreover you can just develop your Android App and also you can have your Appin IOS with the same codebase and also Samne design.

 ## Contributing